 Like other types of air conditioning units, central air conditioners have evaporator coils that absorb the heat inside various areas of the house.
 The refrigerant, or the liquid chemical responsible for cooling the air, then passes over the coils and becomes an ice-like gas.
 The AC blower then fans air into the cooling coils, and this cooled air becomes pushed through the various HVAC ducts inside the house, cooling it for everyone’s comfort.

 As for the hot air that was absorbed in the room, the gas form of the refrigerant then carries these out of the house through the condenser coils which are in turn installed outdoors.
 As long as every mechanism is in good working condition, this cycle will just continue until the next maintenance work is due, or when something suddenly goes wrong.
+If your having issues with why my room is so hot compared to the other rooms then check this out.

 Here are some of the reasons why an AC would suddenly stop blowing cold air: